fe9lix/BayesianTouchCriterion/README.md

 Just copy the folder `src/BayesianTouchCriterion` into your project.

 The demo project shows a simple usage example.
 The code creates random touch points and determines the color of each touch point based on *BTC* (see image above).
-It also adds some interactivity: When you touch the screen, *BTC* finds the target layer in the circle menu and sets its background color to black.
+It also adds some interactivity: When you touch the screen, *BTC* finds the target layer of the circle menu and sets its background color to black.

 ### Usage